 Low-wage earners are employees earning two thirds or less of national median earnings (an hourly rate that one half of a country’s population earn less than and the other half earns more than).
 Hence, the low-wage threshold is different in each country.

-The data presented in Figure 6 are based on respondents’ own evaluation, relating their educational level, experience and skills, to the requirements of their current main job.
+The 2014 data presented in Figure 6 are based on respondents’ own evaluation, relating their educational level, experience and skills, to the requirements of their current main job.
 In 21 of 24 EU Member States for which complete data are available, the age group which had the highest proportion of respondents declaring themselves as over-qualified for their job was the youngest one, namely, people aged 15-24 years.
 Among other reasons, this may reflect some of the difficulties young people have to enter the labour market.
 In Finland, the highest proportion of respondents declaring themselves as over-qualified was observed in the age group 25-54 years, while in Germany and Estonia older workers (aged 55-64 years) were most likely to declare themselves as over-qualified.
 In most Member States, older workers were least likely to declare themselves as over-qualified, with Bulgaria and Lithuania the only exceptions alongside Germany and Estonia.
-In Cyprus, Spain and Slovakia, more than half of young workers declared themselves as over-qualified for their job, as did more than half of workers aged 25-54 years in Spain.
+In Cyprus, Spain and Slovakia, more than half of young workers declared themselves as over-qualified for their job.

 Looking in general across the EU Member States, Hungary (8.6 %) and Romania (9.3 %) both recorded less than 1 in 10 employees aged 15-64 years who declared themselves as over-qualified for their job.
-In a small majority of the Member States, between one tenth and one fifth of all employees regarded themselves as over-qualified, with this share reaching between one fifth and one third in Sweden, the United Kingdom, the Czech Republic, Portugal and Bulgaria, and around two fifths in Cyprus and Slovakia.
+In a small majority of the Member States, between one tenth and one fifth of all employees regarded themselves as over-qualified, with this share reaching between one fifth and one third in Sweden, Czechia, Portugal and Bulgaria, and around two fifths in Cyprus and Slovakia.
 By far the highest share was in Spain, where one half (50.3 %) of all employees aged 15-64 years regarded themselves as over-qualified for their job.

-In 2017, the average number of hours worked per week by full-time employed persons in the EU-28 was 41.3 for the main job (see Map 2) and 12.0 for the second job.
-It should be noted that the proportion of employed persons with a second job varies considerably across the EU Member States (and is relatively uncommon in most).
+In 2019, the average number of hours usually worked per week by employed persons in the EU-27 was 37.1 for the main job (see Map 2) and 11.7 for the second job.
+It should be noted that the proportion of employed persons with a second job varies considerably across the EU Member States (and is relatively uncommon in most of them).

-Another indicator that may impact on an individual’s work-life balance and thus potentially impinge on their quality of life is the proportion of employees usually working at night.
-In 2017, an average of 5.4 % of employed people aged 15-74 years in the EU-28 usually worked at night (see Figure 7).
-The distribution across EU Member States varied between 2.2 % in Poland and 8.9 % in Malta, with the share in Slovakia (15.3 %) much higher than anywhere else in the EU, reflecting in particular the extensive use of night shifts in Slovakia's relatively large manufacturing sector.
-Among the candidate countries, the former Yugoslav Republic of Macedonia and Montenegro also reported relatively high shares of employees working at night, 9.3 % and 7.2 %, with the share in the former higher than in all of the Member States except for Slovakia; in Turkey the share was 2.6 %, lower than in all of the Member States except for Croatia and Poland.
+Another indicator that may impact on people work-private life balance and thus potentially impinge on their quality of life, is the proportion of persons employed usually working at night.
+In 2019, an average of 5.2 % of employed people aged 15-64 years in the EU-27 usually worked at night (see Figure 7).
+The distribution across EU Member States varied between 2.3 % in Poland and 9.3 % in Malta, with the share in Slovakia (15.0 %) much higher than anywhere else in the EU, reflecting in particular the extensive use of night shifts in Slovakia's relatively large manufacturing sector.
+Among the candidate countries, North Macedonia and Montenegro also reported relatively high shares of persons employed working at night, 9.6 % and 7.6 %, with the share in the former higher than in all of the Member States except for Slovakia; in Turkey the share was 3.1 %, lower than in all of the Member States except for France, Lithuania, Portugal, Croatia and Poland.